Classy coupe is comfortable, C 63 version leads class

 There’s a wide range of powerplants for the Mercedes-Benz C-Class Coupe but the UK market doesn’t receive all of them.
 The range has been tidied up with the 2018 facelift, but essentially, it’s shared with the saloon and estate, aside from the entry-level C 200 d.

-That means you get two petrols (C 200 and C 300), one diesel (C 220 d) and a line-up of AMG performance models, which from launch comprise of the C 43 AMG 4Matic, and will be joined later in 2018 by the impressive C 63 AMG.
+That means you get two petrols (C 200 and C 300), one diesel (C 220 d) and a line-up of AMG performance models, which from launch comprise of the C 43 AMG 4Matic, and was joined in July 2018 by the impressive C 63 AMG.

 Simplified C-Class Coupe model range